Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

 If you can, see if you can buy a second pump to leave at work.
 The high price point of good breast pumps can make this challenging, but there are some lower cost options that might work.

-7. Try not to stress out about pumping enough.
+7. Try not to stress out about the amount of milk you pump

 I know this is easier said than done, but do the best you can.